MooreNick/ExampleProject/README.md

 If you want an in-depth overview of the project: line 29:

-If you are interested in learning "how I got here" line X:
+If you are interested in learning "how I got here" line 94:

 For this project I wanted to showcase many different skills and more specifically have something to specific and accessible to reference for interviews.
 I know certain things may not be optimal but I wanted to prove an ability to learn a variety of topics.
 I look forward to the opportunity to continue to improve upon my abilities.
 Some of the skills I showcased doing the below: VMs, GCP, C++, SFML, Python, Django, SQL, Ubuntu, HTML, CLI, Git